DorianGrey/angular1.x-protractor-example-es6/README.md

 Running
 -------
-To run the example server, use `gulp server`.
+To run the example server, use `gulp serve`.
 This should open a new tab in your default browser on [http://localhost:3333](http://localhost:3333) - if that does not happen automatically, just move there manually.
 You should see an extremely simple page displaying `angular-protractor-test-app-thing`.
 The E2E tests currently only aim at Firefox (as of 2015-11-17), which will be extended later on.
 To run them, just execute `gulp e2e:firefox`.
 Something like the following should appear on the command line, indicating that everything worked fine:
 '''